leemsdev/canvas-noise/README.md

         Get its neighbours (top, left, bottom, right) For each neighbour
-                Generate neighbour's noise value relative to current anchor's noise value Make neighbour an anchor itself and add to anchor queu Continue
+                Generate neighbour's noise value relative to current anchor's noise value Make neighbour an anchor itself and add to anchor queue Continue
             Loop until no anchor points left